 The Fly Wallet of John Hubie Pilkington

 To further prove that providence often takes a hand in the purchase of flyfishing collections.
-I originally sought to buy the John Hubie Pilkington’s fly wallet simply because it came with a small selection of flytying materials, amongst which was a small envelope marked water-rat fur, a dubbing material which is now almost impossible to find.
+I originally sought to buy the John Hubie Pilkington’s fly wallet simply because it came with a small selection of flytying materials, among which was a small envelope marked water-rat fur, a dubbing material which is now almost impossible to find.
 Sadly, the envelope contained no trace of any water-rat, but my disappointment was immediately dispelled when the full contents of the fly wallet became obvious.

 Immediately upon opening the wallet’s buckle, it became obvious that this rare find wasn’t just any run of the mill fly wallet.
 But a huge personal collection of fly patterns dressed on horsehair droppers and tails.
 Traditional north country spider patterns dressed by some of Yorkshire’s finest and most well-known Edwardian flydressers.
 All in perfect condition, and still contained within their original supplier’s envelopes.